BIMSBbioinfo/projectTemplate/README.md

 ---
 Goals: What is the goal(s) of the project?
 What is this project trying to do?
 A newcomer has to understand what you wrote here.

 Current status: What is the current status.
-What is achieved? what is not still working. try to keep it to 3-4 sentences.
+What is achieved? what is not still working.
+                try to keep it to 3-4 sentences.
 A newcomer has to understand what you wrote here.

 presentations:google drive or dropbox-alike link or multiple links or locations of presentations on our servers
    presentation1: initial results and QC for raw data. link
    presentation2: Intermediate results, clustering for samples, initial regression models for x,y,z
    presentation3: Presentation that has the story flow and figures of the paper

 failed ideas: link to presentation or document where you collect the failed ideas.
                Failed ideas are avenues/paths you stopped pursuing because it didn’t work.
                There is usually a figure or a table showing that the idea is failed.
                Paste that figure/table to the document (google doc or slides).
                This is very important to keep track number of failed ideas are our KPI.
-Also we don’t retry them.
+Also we don’t retry them this way.

 draft paper: googledocs link to draft paper.
 Provide a link or write: no link yet. if there is no link